-This event has now taken place but come back next year on Sunday May 3rd and Monday May 4th for Blossomtime 2020!
-Here’s what happened this year.
+This event has now taken place but come back next year on Sunday May 10th for Blossomtime 2020!
+Here’s what happened in 2019.

 For an afternoon, a day or a full weekend – the Big Apple is a special opportunity to enjoy the spring countryside in the Herefordshire parishes on the Marcle Ridge.
 The local orchards are famous for their cider fruit and excellent eating apples and many of the trees are already in full blossom ready for the weekend.

 Monday 6th May: 12noon to 5pm

 Sample many of the more than 175 ciders and perries entered into the 2019 Big Apple Cider and Perry Trials.

 £2 for 6 tokens on the door